tjohnson314/sql-docs/docs/sql-server/azure-arc/troubleshoot-extension.md

 $result | Format-Table -Property ExtensionHealth, LastUploadTimestamp, LastUploadStatus, Message
 ```

-To identify possible specific problems, review the value in the **Message** column from the results.
+To identify possible specific problems, review the value in the **RecommendedAction** or the **FailureReasons** column from the results.
+The ReccommendedAction column will provide possible first steps tosolve the issue or clues as to what should be investigated first.
+For futher information FailureReasons contains a list of all the reasons the resources was deemed unhealthy.
+Finally for even more information on your resource view the **LastExtensionStatusMessage** to see the last reported message by the agent.

 ## Identify extensions missing updates